Police corruption: Denmark

+Ecuador

 Estonia

 Estonia's experiences of corruption in general, and more specifically, corruption in the police force are low in comparison to the European Union's average.
 While there are no specific anti-corruption agency or body which deals with corruption in Estonia, the Security Police Board and Police Board are in charge of investigating and regulating any instances of police corruption.
 The Security Police, established in 1993, is an impartial board within the Ministry of Internal Affairs.
 Their main aims are to gather intelligence, counter-terrorism, and enact anti-corruption measures.
 This board comprises four regional departments who mainly deal with corruption surrounding "higher officials".
 The majority of their force have received higher education with "specialised training in corruption investigations".
 Their primary purpose is to investigate instances of corruption crime, committed only by public servants.
 The achievements of this board, thus far, have been solving cases in significant white-collar crime and corruption in border and customs guard.

 In regards to the Estonian Police, in particular, while all police officers have to go through some initial anti-corruption training there are no yearly requirements they must fulfill in terms of continued training.